diegomrodrigues2/py_virtual_gpu/examples/README.md

 ### Visualizing via API and UI

-Both examples accept the ``--api`` flag to start the FastAPI server while they run.
+All examples accept the ``--api`` flag to start the FastAPI server while they run.
 When the server is active you can launch the dashboard UI from the ``app`` directory: